 Some of the problem areas where candidates fail to get grants include:

-- Applicants fail to communicate the relevance of their ideas
+- Applicants fail to communicate how their ideas will be addressed.

-- The proposal does not provide a strong rationale
+- The proposal makes without a strong rationale.

-Bank loans are the most commonly used source of funding for small and medium-sized businesses.
-Consider the fact that all banks offer different advantages, whether it's personalized service or customized repayment.
-It's a good idea to shop around and find the bank that meets your specific needs.
+Loans are the most commonly used source of funding for small and medium sized businesses.
+Consider the fact that all lenders offer different advantages, whether it’s personalized service or customized repayment.
+It's a good idea to shop around and find the lender that meets your specific needs.